StatCan/tass-ssat/docs/README.md

 WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Documentation

-Further documentation can be found in the docs folder.
-The documentation can be built using the `sphinx-build -b html source build` from the `doc` folder.